orbs-network/nebula/public/orbs-public-blockchain.md

 We require an Orbs private key and an Orbs address.
 These can be generated using the [Orbs key generator](https://github.com/orbs-network/orbs-key-generator) by running `orbs-key-generator node`

 The output of the key generator should be securely stored and used in the `node.json` configuration file as explained below.
-You will need the `Address` and `PrivateKey` later on.
+You will need the `NodeAddress` and `NodePrivateKey` later on.

 ### Clone Nebula's repository